Targma/adventure-web/index.md

     details: Cultivate crops and raise livestock to sustain your growing settlements.
 Build greenhouses for year-round production, breed animals for resources, and develop sustainable food systems across different biomes.
   - title: Rune Magic
     details: Master the ancient art of rune magic with ability runes, equipment enchantments and mana runes.
-  - title: Diverse Progression
+  - title: Progressive Technology
-    details: Research new tiers of technologies to unlock advanced buildings, equipment, and magical abilities as you expand your settlement.
+    details: Research advanced technologies to unlock new buildings, equipment, and magical abilities.
+Expand your capabilities as your settlement grows.
   - title: Dynamic Events
     details: Survive challenging events that test your leadership and strategic thinking.
 From harsh weather and disease outbreaks to faction raids, every decision matters.
   - title: Epic Quests